-- Regional municipalities: the County, Parkland County, Lac St. Anne County, City of St. Albert (and Chamber), City of Edmonton, Town of Morinville, Town of Stony Plain;
+- Regional municipalities: the County, Parkland County, Lac Ste.
+Anne County, City of St. Albert (and Chamber), City of Edmonton, Town of Morinville, Town of Stony Plain;

 - Alexander First Nation, Michel First Nation;

 - Edmonton Regional Airports Authority;

 - Edmonton Global;

 - Alberta International Airshow;

 - Northern Alberta Institute of Technology; and

 - Government of Alberta.

 This policy will be brought forward to the EMRB for approval following second reading of this ASP.
-As the Plan area develops, the County will continue to work with its regional partners as this Plan is implemented.
+As the Plan area develops, the County will continue to work with the above regional partners as this Plan is implemented.
+The County will also work with other regional infrastructure providers not listed above including Alberta Transportation, Canadian National, the ACRWC, EPCOR, and the Town of Legal (as the third municipal partner to the Tri-Party Agreement associated with the Morinville Transmission Main) as the Plan is implemented.